DevPoodle/compute-shader-plus/README.md

 There's a few things I'd like to add to this plugin eventually:

-- A new LinkedArrayUniform class.
-Because arrays are passed by reference, it should be possible to have a class that automatically reads from and updates a given array without the user having to call functions like get_data() or update().
+- Basic shader reflection features, such as the ability to get the names of all of the uniforms in a shader, and the ability to set a shader's uniform based off of its name.
 - The ability to read back buffer data asynchronously.
-This is a new feature of Godot 4.4, so I'm waiting for the first official release version of it.
+This is a new feature of Godot 4.4, so I'm waiting for the first official release version of it to begin implementing this.

 ## Other Resources